Granular Blueprint Inheritance

 For new tenants, all of the design objects—such as analyses, analytic objects, concepts, dimensions, and more—are marked as the Blueprint version.
 The moment a design object is changed in a tenant, it’s marked as a Tenant override and, depending on what was modified, some future update of the same object in Blueprint may or may not be surfaced.
 This is why it’s important to consider the types of changes you're making to Blueprint design objects: your tenant’s Blueprint may not receive updates and fixes from release to release for some tenant overrides.

-Design objects in the studio experience are identified as one of the following three version types.
+Design objects in Studio are identified as one of the following three version types.

 • Blueprint: The Blueprint design object is not changed at the tenant level.